 Why Page Speed Matters and How to Test your Page Speed Score

-A website’s speed is one of the most important factors contributing to positive user experience.
+A website’s speed is one of the most critical factors contributing to a positive user experience.
 A user is more likely to bounce if a website takes too long to load.
-This Kissmetrics infographic reveals that 40% of people bounce from a website that takes more than 3 seconds to load.
+This infographic from Neil Patel reveals that 40% of people bounce from a website that takes more than 3 seconds to load.

 But does Page Speed actually affect SEO rankings?
 Also, how would someone test the page load time for a website?

 What is Page Speed?

 As the term suggests, Page Speed is a measurement for identifying how fast the content on specific page loads.

 Note: Page Speed and Site Speed are often used interchangeably.
 However, they are different.
 Page Speed can either mean ‘page-load time’ (the amount of time taken to display the content of a specific page completely) or ‘time to first byte’ (time taken by the browser to load the first byte of information from the server)

 A support document from Google defines Site speed as a measurement of how quickly users can view and interact with content across the site.
 At an advanced level, Site Speed represents three aspects:

 - Page-load time for a sample of pageviews on a specific site

 - Load time of any user interaction (loading of images, response time), event, or discrete hit

 - The time is taken by a browser to parse a specific document to make it available for the end-user